sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 So buffer overflows happen because the stack isn't protected per say.

 What happens if you go past the boundary of the buffer in a stack?
-It means you'd start accessing the values and the variables stored by the calling program
+It means you'd start accessing the values and the variables stored by the calling program.

 You could even change the return address of the previous call to a malicious function, giving you the ability to change what the computer does as much as you'd like.